gelugu/home-scripts/README.md

 ### check-git

-List all unstaged and uncommited changes in your local repositories
+List all unstaged and uncommited changes in your local repositories in your home directory.